tshakah/pyxis/packages/pyxis-elm/README.md

 -- Your view function
 view : Model -> Html Msg
 view model =
-    {--  Note that the Text module doesn't have a "config" method.
+    {--  Note that the Text module doesn't have a "config" method like others components.
     This because it's much more expressive to write Text.email or Text.password than passing an extra argument to the "config" function.
     --}
     Text.email "email"